LinuxSuRen/api-testing/extensions/README.md

 ## AI Extension Interface

-The AI extension provides intelligent testing capabilities through gRPC interface on port 50051.
-It offers a unified AI interface that can handle various content generation tasks.
+This extension provides AI-powered content generation capabilities through a unified gRPC interface.

-### Available Services
+### Unified Interface Design

-#### GenerateContent (Recommended)
+#### `GenerateContent`
-A general-purpose AI interface that can handle multiple content types:
-- **SQL Generation**: Convert natural language to SQL queries
-- **Test Case Generation**: Automatically generate test cases based on API specifications
-- **Mock Service Creation**: Generate mock services and responses
-- **Test Data Generation**: Create realistic test data using AI models
-- **Result Analysis**: Intelligent analysis of test results and failure patterns
+The single, unified interface for all AI content generation tasks.
+This interface can handle various content types including SQL generation, test case writing, mock service creation, and more through a single endpoint.

 **Request Parameters:**
-- `prompt`: Natural language description of what to generate
+- `prompt`: Natural language description of what you want to generate
-- `contentType`: Type of content ("sql", "testcase", "mock", "analysis")
+- `contentType`: Type of content to generate (e.g., "sql", "testcase", "mock")
-- `context`: Additional context information (schemas, API specs, etc.)
+- `context`: Additional context information as key-value pairs
-- `sessionId`: Optional session ID for conversational context
+- `parameters`: Additional parameters specific to the content type

+**Response:**
+- `success.content`: Generated content
+- `success.explanation`: Explanation of the generated content
+- `success.confidenceScore`: Confidence score (0.0 to 1.0)
+- `success.metadata`: Additional metadata about the generation
+- `error`: Error information if generation fails

+### Content Types and Task Identification

+The `contentType` parameter serves as the task identifier, allowing the system to:

+1. **Apply appropriate prompting strategies** for different content types
+2. **Use specialized processing logic** for each task type
+3. **Provide task-specific validation and post-processing**
+4. **Generate relevant metadata** for each content type

+#### Supported Content Types:

+1. **SQL Generation** (`contentType: "sql"`)
+   - Generates SQL queries from natural language
+   - Supports multiple database types via parameters
+   - Context can include schema information
+   - Applies SQL-specific validation and dialect adaptation

+2. **Test Case Generation** (`contentType: "testcase"`)
+   - Generates comprehensive test cases
+   - Context can include code specifications
+   - Uses test-specific prompting strategies

+3. **Mock Service Generation** (`contentType: "mock"`)
+   - Generates mock services and API responses
+   - Context can include API specifications
+   - Applies service-specific formatting

+4. **Generic Content** (any other `contentType`)
+   - Handles any other content generation requests
+   - Flexible prompt-based generation
+   - Extensible for future content types

+### Architecture Benefits

+**Single Interface Advantages:**
+- **Consistency**: All content generation follows the same request/response pattern
+- **Extensibility**: New content types can be added without API changes
+- **Simplicity**: Clients only need to integrate with one interface
+- **Flexibility**: Rich context and parameter support for all content types

+**Task Differentiation:**
+While using a single interface, the system internally routes requests to specialized handlers based on `contentType`, ensuring:
-- `parameters`: AI model configuration (model_provider, model_name, api_key, etc.)
+- Appropriate AI model prompting for each task

-#### GenerateSQLFromNaturalLanguage (Legacy)
-Specific interface for SQL generation, maintained for backward compatibility.
+- Task-specific validation and processing
+- Relevant metadata and confidence scoring
+- Optimized performance for different content types

 ### Configuration Parameters

-These parameters are configured in the store extension settings and passed to the AI service:
+The following parameters can be passed via `GenerateContentRequest.parameters`:

 - `model_provider`: AI provider ("ollama", "openai") - used in GenerateContentRequest.parameters
 - `model_name`: Specific model name (e.g., "llama3.2", "gpt-4") - passed via parameters["model_name"]